andrjas/data_check/docs/install.md

 `cx_Oracle` needs Oracle client libraries to work. [https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html](https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html) shows how to install them.

 Use `pipx install data-check[oracle]` to install data_check with `cx_Oracle`.

+Alternatively you can use [python-oracledb](https://oracle.github.io/python-oracledb/) that does not requires any extra libraries.

+Use `pipx install data-check[oracledb]` to install data_check with `python-oracledb`.